nqminds/isomorphic-fetch/README.md

 Fetch for node and Browserify.
 Built on top of [GitHub's WHATWG Fetch polyfill](https://github.com/github/fetch).

+## DEPRECATED

+Use https://github.com/lquixada/cross-fetch - this has Promise and react-native support out of the box.

 ## Warnings

 - This adds `fetch` as a global so that its API is consistent between client and server.